Standard Demographics

 To see the Standard Demographics available for each country or region, visit the regional data tables for Africa, Asia, Europe, North America, Oceania, and South America, or visit an individual country or region page to learn more about that region.

-The following examples are representative of the available Standard Demographics variables and data categories.
+The following table summarizes the available Standard Demographics variables and data categories.
 Each country or region provides reference documents that list the available variable attributes for that region.

 Total Population